 Show your work

 Displaying compelling examples of past work helps attract future clients.
-Squarespace offers several ways to show off your stunning images, whether you're making a solid first impression with a single image, highlighting your best shots, or organizing full sets into browseable galleries.
+You can show off your stunning images in multiple ways, whether you're making a solid first impression with a single image, highlighting your best shots, or organizing full sets into browsable galleries.

 Image size and presentation